waggle-sensor/summer2017/Zeeshan_Nadir/readme.md

 ![picture2](https://user-images.githubusercontent.com/29146711/29292918-9f1ccc86-810e-11e7-91b0-5aff9223e8a2.png)
 We detect pedestrians in the input video frames, and then track the pedestrians by updating their current location.
 Even if we are not able to detect the pedestrian in the input frame, we can use the current location to perform detection as shown by the feedback loop in the above figure.
 In practice, however, performing detection on each of the input video frames may be computationally prohibitive to yield real time processing results.
 Therefore, we use an additional preprocessing step of [Background Subtraction](http://docs.opencv.org/3.1.0/db/d5c/tutorial_py_bg_subtraction.html).
 This removes all the background clutter from the video frame, thereby helping us focus computations on the regions in the image belonging to the foreground.

-In order to put things in perspective, I shall talk about the important parts of pedestrian detection and tracking and then present the layout of this read me documentation.
-Following are the major parts of our Pedestrian Detection and Tracking system:
-- A pedestrian detector based on HOG features and linear SVM
-- A dynamic model based on Kalman Filter
-- A KLT tracker for providing observations to the dynamic model
-- A color histogram based appearance model to tie the detections to pedestrians

 The rest of the read me documentation is organized as follows:
 1. Pedestrian Detection